Sperm freezing & sperm storage

 Sperm freezing allows men to preserve their fertility until you are ready to start or grow your family.
 Here we detail the reasons and process and why you would consider freezing your sperm.

-At CARE Fertility we offer sperm freezing.
+At Care Fertility we offer sperm freezing.
 Sperm freezing and sperm storage is a simple way of preserving your sperm until you wish to start a family.
-Like egg freezing and embryo freezing, freezing sperm allows men to save their sperm if they need to delay conception.
+Freezing sperm allows men to save their sperm if they need to delay conception.
 For example if they are undergoing a medical procedure that may affect their fertility.
-However unlike eggs, sperm can be frozen and stored indefinitely, there are no limits placed on how long sperm storage can last.

 Why you should freeze and store your sperm